ibm-cloud-docs/Cloudant/api/cloudant_query.md

 #### The `$type` operator
 {: #the-type-operator}

-The `$type` operator requires that the specified document field is of the correct type.
+The `$type` operator requires the specified document field is of the correct type.

 _Example of using the `$type` operator:_